When does Parameter-Efficient Transfer Learning Work for Machine Translation?: Results and Discussion

 \subsection{RQ2: Impact of language relatedness}

 In order to evaluate how language similarity between translation pairs affects the performance of different PEFTs, we extend our experiments to 10 languages paired with English (x$\rightarrow$en, en$\rightarrow$x), representing a diverse set of linguistic typology.
-Figure~\ref{fig:mbart-language-sim} shows performance w.r.t. full fine-tuning, for mBART and M2M respectively.\footnote{Due to space limitations, Figure \ref{fig:mbart-language-sim} shows results for x$\rightarrow$en. en$\rightarrow$x results are given in Appendix~\ref{sec:appendix-results}}
+Figure~\ref{fig:mbart-language-sim} and \ref{fig:m2m-language-sim} show performance w.r.t. full fine-tuning, for both mBART and M2M.

 We found that similarity between source and target languages impacts the performance of PEFTs, with distantly related languages (e.g.\ English and Korean) leading to lower performance for the methods with a small number of updated parameters such as BitFit and adapter-5.
 And so when translating between distantly related languages, we need to tune more parameters to match full fine-tuning and get the most out of the parent model.